 Finishing & Bottling

-Getting mead into glass is the last step — and the one most likely to go wrong if rushed.
-This guide covers how to confirm your mead is truly ready, which closure suits your batch, the step-by-step bottling process for still and sparkling meads, and how to store what you have made.
+Getting mead into glass is the last step and the one most likely to go wrong if rushed.
+This guide covers how to confirm your mead is truly ready, the pros and cons of various closure types, and the step-by-step bottling process for still and sparkling meads, and how to store what you have made.

 Is it ready to bottle?

-Three things need to be true before a mead goes into bottles.
-Skipping any of them is the most common cause of flat, overcarbonated, or prematurely oxidised mead.
+A few things need to be true before a mead goes into bottles.
+Skipping any of them is the most common cause of flat, overcarbonated, prematurely oxidised mead or just nasty tasting rocket fuel.

 1 — Gravity is stable

-Take a hydrometer reading today, then take another 48–72 hours later.
+Take a hydrometer reading, then take another 48–72 hours later.
 If both readings are identical, fermentation is complete.
-If the second reading is lower — even by a single gravity point — fermentation is still active.
-Bottling a still-fermenting mead will result in, at minimum, a burst cork or blown cap; at worst, a broken bottle.
+If the second reading is lower by even a single gravity point fermentation is still active.
+Bottling a still-fermenting mead will result in, at minimum, a burst cork or blown cap; at worst, a broken bottle: what's known as a "Bottle Bomb".

 Airlock activity is not a reliable indicator.
 A mead can appear entirely still while CO₂ continues to off-gas from a very slow fermentation.
 Confirm with gravity readings, not with the airlock.